-Matt Forte is a running back for the New York Jets, first drafted into the NFL in 2008 by the Chicago Bears.
+Matt Forte is a former NFL running back, first drafted into the NFL in 2008 by the Chicago Bears.
 Outside of football, Matt is a devoted follower of Christ, husband, and father.
 He and his wife have established the foundation, “What’s Your Forte?” for underprivileged youth in Chicago.

 Five Increase Questions